HCL Tech Q3 FY23 results: Growth at lower end of guidance, hiring to slow down

-IT services giant HCL Tech is set to announce its Q3 FY 2022-23 results on Wednesday.
+IT services giant HCL Tech is set to announce its Q3 FY 2022-23 results on next Thursday.
 Amid macroeconomic headwinds and a global slowdown, the company’s growth is expected to be at the lower end of guidance.

 Emkay Global, a brokerage and financial services company said in its recent report, “The services business is expected to see a moderation in sequential growth due to furloughs and weakness in discretionary spending.”